People walking down Tattersalls Lane in Melbourne at night.

 Advertising

-We recommend getting out and exploring Melbourne on foot when the weather permits.
-But if you think the main streets are passé, we've got good news: you can traverse a good part of Melbourne CBD via laneway, without ever setting foot on a street in the Hoddle Grid.
+If you think the main streets of Melbourne are passé, we've got good news: you can traverse a good part of the CBD via hidden laneways and thoroughfares without ever setting foot on a street in the Hoddle Grid

-But with over 40 laneways and arcades in Melbourne, how can you efficiently distinguish the good ones from the ones filled with garbage?
+But with more than 40 laneways and arcades in Melbourne, how can you efficiently distinguish the coolest ones from the ones filled with garbage?
 Don’t worry, we’ve got you covered.

-When you're entertaining out-of-towners or keen to revisit some old favourites, consult this guide to the best laneways and arcades in Melbourne.
-Get out there and poke your head around corners to find graffiti-laden lanes filled with one-off shops, high-end restaurants and a few dozen hidden bars.
+Whether you're entertaining out-of-towners or keen to revisit some old favourites, consult this guide to the best laneways and arcades in Melbourne.
+Get out there and poke your head around corners to find graffiti-laden lanes filled with boutique shops, high-end restaurants and a few dozen hidden bars.

 Melbourne's best laneways and arcades